mydigitalfc.com

 TOP NEWS

-, New Delhi
+, Lucknow

-Major Mohit Suri, Indian army’s para commando, who was part of the surgical strikes across Pakistan Occupied Kashmir (PoK) last September, has been awarded with the second-highest peacetime bravery medal Kirti Chakra.
+Walking shoulder to shoulder and almost identically dressed, Akhilesh Yadav and Rahul Gandhi on Sunday addressed their first joint press conference and held a roadshow here, giving a call for crushing BJP’s politics of “anger and divisiveness”.

 MUTUALFUND